Eudaemonal/Image_Colorization/README.md

 Make sure you have folder resized/... containing the resized images for training, and folder model/... with the vgg16 model, Otherwise you may need to edit the path.

+#### Results

+The program will generate a folder summary/... , it contains the output image during training.

 ## Built With

 * [Python 3.6.1](https://www.python.org/) - Programming platform